 - Projects that broaden the constituency involved in biodiversity conservation.

 These stories can cover a range of scales, from grassroots to national governments.
 However, stories need to focus on initiatives that have strong track records, beyond the anecdotal, with documented evidence of success, such as sustained lower rates of deforestation.

-Each story will be approximately 800 to 1,500 words in length and should include quotes from at least 2 or 3 original interviews.
-Authors will be expected to provide 5-10 publishable photos (either original, provided by those interviewed, or found free of copyright restrictions online) to accompany their articles, along with captions and photo credits.
+Each story will be between 800 and 2,000 words in length and will include quotes from at least three original interviews.
+Authors will be expected to provide five to 10 publishable photos free for Mongabay’s use to accompany their articles, along with captions and photo credits.

 Mongabay will negotiate all fees and contracts on a per-story basis.
 Completed stories will be paid on a per word or fixed fee basis, with rates depending primarily on the journalist’s experience.
 Mongabay.com publishes under an open Creative Commons license that allows for sharing, translation, and re-posting.
 More information on Mongabay’s editorial standards and practice can be found here.